-Is it fit for YOUR purpose?
+Is it fit for your purpose?

-Disc brakes are most common in off-road riding for their responsiveness and strong braking power, however, you can still get calliper brakes on mountain bikes, but I wouldn’t recommend these for off-road and fast trails.
+Disc brakes are most common in off-road riding for their responsiveness and strong braking power, however, you can still get calliper brakes on lower-end mountain bikes, but I wouldn’t recommend these for off-road and fast trails.

 It’s also worth considering whether you want to go ‘women’s specific’.
 Women’s mountain bikes might have a slightly altered geometry as some brands say we have a slightly different centre of gravity or slightly different average measurements.
-Other brands simply provide an identical bike with smaller grips, narrower handlebars and a female specific saddle along with perhaps shorter cranks.
+Other brands simply provide an identical bike with smaller grips, narrower handlebars and a female-specific saddle along with perhaps shorter cranks.
 Some women find female specific bikes more comfortable – others don’t – the only way to decide what’s right for you is to test ride a few.

 Your needs will vary depending on your riding style and experience level – here’s a look at what’s out there…

-Beginner: If you’re new to the MTB scene, and you’re looking for something to get the wheels rolling then you don’t need to spend a great deal of money, or look for anything with a race spec and carbon features.
+If you’re new to the MTB scene, and you’re looking for something to get the wheels rolling then you don’t need to spend a great deal of money, or look for anything with a race spec and carbon features.

 The Liv Bliss 1 comes with 100mm of travel in the front, 24 gears, disc brakes and a full Shimano/Tektro groupset.
 All this for £425.

 If you want to tackle heftier trails and you’re willing to spend a little more for a high spec, then all mountain hardtail bikes are for you.
 These will come equipped with higher end components such as a Shimano SLX/XT groupset, and more travel than the entry level bikes – around 100mm – 140mm.